 2. No more paternalistic benefits.

 For years we've offered a fitness benefit, a wellness allowance and continuing education allowance.
 They felt good at the time, but we've had a change of heart.
 It's none of our business what you do outside of work, and it's not Intempt's place to encourage certain behaviors — regardless of good intention.
 By providing funds for certain things, we're getting too deep into nudging people's personal, individual choices.
-In addition, we recently introduced a 50% profit sharing plan to provide direct compensation that people can spend on whatever they'd like, privately, without company involvement or judgement.

 3. No committees.
 No big working groups making big decisions, or putting forward formalized, groupthink recommendations.
 No bureaucracy.
 We're turning things back over to the person (or people) who were distinctly hired to make those decisions.
 When we need advice or counsel we'll ask individuals with direct relevant experience rather than a pre-defined group at large.
 Stick to basics, back to individual responsibility.